SAP-samples/cloud-extension-graph-sample/README.md

 Extend SAP S/4HANA Cloud on the SAP Business Technology Platform (SAP BTP) using state-of-the-art methodologies and technologies.
 Put an event-driven architecture into action, use the SAP Cloud Application Programming Model (CAP) for building on SAP S/4HANA Cloud events, and use SAP Graph to consume unified APIs to retrieve all the required information.

-The main intent of this scenario is to complement an existing business process in an SAP solution, which means, enhancing SAP S/4HANA Cloud with additional business process steps.
+The main intent of this scenario is to complement an existing business process in an SAP solution, which means, enhancing SAP S/4HANA Cloud and SAP Sales Cloud with additional business process steps.
 This involves adding major logic and/or additional data and goes beyond simple UI changes.

 ## Business Scenario

-In specific focus regions, we would like to follow up with newly created customers or existing customers that have had their data updated in our SAP S/4HANA Cloud backend.
-External call center employees should do this follow-up for us by contacting relevant customers by phone.
-At the same time, the call center employees have no access to our SAP S/4HANA system.
-We, therefore, provide a custom-built extension application that is designed and optimized for the task and that is supplied with relevant data in real time using an event-driven approach.
+As a call centre employee of a premium beverage company called Icy Cool, John would like to get alerted when new retailer is onboarded as a customer in his region (e.g Canada) and view the customer address details.

+John would then proceed to call the customer, understand specific requirements, followed by
+- Identifying and assigning the sales employee to the account team (in SAP Sales Cloud)
+- Adding delivery unloading point (in SAP S/4HANA Cloud)
+- Updating the status of the customer(in extension application)

+Through this extension application, the beverage company ensures that the call centre employee can set up the desired master data in two SAP systems

 ![georel](./documentation/images/app.png)

 **Current Position - What is the challenge?**

 - Business Partner data available only in SAP S/4HANA system
-- Call center employees need access to SAP S/4HANA for their work
+- Call center employees need access to SAP S/4HANA and SAP Sales Cloud for their work
 - No custom UI for specific geo marketing use case

 **Destination - What is the outcome?**

 - Changes in SAP S/4HANA Cloud communicated via events in real time to extension application
-- Custom extension application works independently from SAP S/4HANA
+- Custom extension application works independently from SAP S/4HANA Cloud and SAP Sales cloud
 - Call center employees only need access to custom app

 **Development Challenges**